wso2-extensions/esb-connector-email/docs/operations/list.md

 * TEXT_CONTENT: Text content of the email.

 ### Get Email Attachments
-We can use `getEmailAttachments` operation to retrieve the attachment content.
+We can use `getEmailAttachment` operation to retrieve the attachment content.

 > **NOTE: To use this operation, `list` operation MUST be invoked first**.